FEATURE · FULL OFFLINE WORK — MEDICINES WITHOUT INTERNET

 How it connects with other features

-Offline administration is one of the three pillars of "mojApteczka works without internet":
+Offline dispensing is one of the three pillars of "mojApteczka works without internet":

 Important limitation

-Note: the medicine administration feature is a tool for recording doses.
+Note: the medicine dispensing feature is a tool for recording doses.
 It does not replace a doctor's or pharmacist's advice on dosage, frequency, or method of administration — offline just as much as online.

 Frequently asked questions